 Milling, Malting and Brewing

-While Harlow's major function over the centuries has been to provide services to the population of its surrounding agricultural hinterland, it has also provided the site for a variety of industrial functions, most of them producing for the local market.
+Harlow's major function over the centuries has been to provide services to the population of its surrounding agricultural hinterland, but it has also provided the site for a variety of industrial functions, most of them producing for the local market.
 Harlow Mill served the needs of Harlowbury manor from 1066 until the middle of the 19th century.
 The buildings which survived after it ceased operation as a mill, most of them dating to the 17th century, were converted to a country club in the 1920s.
 The buildings over the mill race were destroyed in 1946.
 The rest of the structure is incorporated in the restaurant.

 In addition to Harlow Mill, there were water-powered mills at Burnt Mill, Latton, and Parndon.
 There were also windmills at Kitchen Hall, on Harlow Common near Foster Street and one east of Churchgate street for the Moor Hall Estate.
 Latton Mill, operated in the 1890s by Joseph Thurgood who ran a bakery in Broadway (now part of Market Street), closed in 1926 and was demolished, although the locks and water channels which supplied water for the mill can still be seen from River Way, the walking trail on the south side of the canal.
-Parndon Mill, closed in 1950, was the last to go, but it got a new lease of life in 1969 when it was converted to an art gallery and artists' studios.
+Parndon Mill, which closed in 1950, was the last to go, but it got a new lease of life in 1969 when it was converted to an art gallery and artists' studios.

-Malt (i.e. malted barley) was an important local product.
-Malt was being sent to the London market down the Stort Navigation by 1754.
+Malt (i.e. malted barley) was an important local product and was being sent to the London market down the Stort Navigation by 1754.
 In 1833 there were 100 malt warehouses in Bishops Stortfort, 11 in Sawbridgeworth and 10 in Harlow.
 The last maltings in Harlow was built in the 1870s in St. John's Walk, next to Harlow College and St. John’s Church.
 During the World War II it was converted by the de Havilland Aircraft Company into a machine shop, and then lay derelict for many years until it was bought by Memorial University of Newfoundland in 1968.
 After conversion by local architect John Graham it became the main building of the University's Harlow Campus.

-Chaplin's Brewery operated in Fore Street from 1897 until 1926.
-The brewery chimney dominated the western skyline of Harlow for many years.
+Chaplin's Brewery operated in Fore Street from 1897 until 1926 and its chimney dominated the western skyline of Harlow for many years.
 The 1851 Census shows that Thomas Chaplin was a man of some standing.
 He employed 12 men at the brewery, and 11 men on his 300 acres of farmland.
 Some of this was at Chippingfield, rented from the Rev. Joseph Arkwright.
 The brewery supplied many of the local pubs.
 In 1933 the now-disused brewery was taken over by Windowlite Limited, makers of a new type of wire-mesh-reinforced plastic sheeting.
 It was originally intended for use in greenhouses and conservatories, but during the War it was widely used to replace windows blown out by German bombing.
 The brewery/factory buildings and the manager's house survived until 1969 when they were demolished to make way for the houses of the Seeleys estate.

 One of Harlow's best-known 19th century citizens was Sam Deards, whose accomplishments remind us that the wealth of Victorian England did not all come from the big cities.
 Deards was a pillar of the local community, serving as a member of the Fire Brigade for 35 years, and Captain for 30 of them.
 He was also a very successful inventor and entrepreneur.
 He was apprenticed into his father's plumbing and glazing business, but soon branched out on his own.
 Among his inventions was a machine to make building blocks using the clinker waste from the coal-fired power stations in the Lea Valley.
 Another was the first successful English mechanical cricket scoreboard.
 The Marigolds Cricket Club was founded in 1774.
 Its grounds were in High Street, behind the Fire Engine House, and it was here that Deard’s score board was first tried.
 It proved so successful that it was widely adopted throughout the U.K. Deard also developed a novel method of installing glass panels over large areas of roof.
 His 'Victoria Dry Glazing' method was used to roof Liverpool Street Station in London, the Colonial and Indian Exhibition Hall in South Kensington, and the Crystal Palace when it was moved from its original site in Hyde Park to Sydenham in 1852.